mkoelle/BC-React-Application-Architecture-for-Production/README.md

   - deleted all else
 - src/pages
   - nope, created, deleted `src/app`
+  - :notebook: this is an alternative folder allowed by next convention w/o needing additional config
 - src/pages/_app.tsx
   - more nope
   - created like lab, but removed code for providers